brendanofallon/varcomp/README.md

 If you've already created an input set of fastqs, you can use them by:

     python vcomp/injectvar.py -v my_variants.vcf --fqs my_variants_R1.fastq --fqs my_variants_R2.fastq > my_output.txt

+If the input VCF doesn't not contain any sample or genotype information, then you must specify one of --het or --hom to tell varcomp which genotype you'd like the variants to be.
+For instance:

+    python vcomp/injectvar.py -v my_variants.vcf --hom > my_hom_output.txt

 ###Modifying input variants